-In a study of 331 people ranging from recreational exercisers to elite athletes, showed that 65% of the participants considered their breathing to be the limiting factor to their performance.
+A study of 331 people ranging from recreational exercisers to elite athletes showed that 65% of the participants considered their breathing to be the limiting factor to their performance.

-15% of the participants said weak muscles or poor fitness limited their performance and 35% said tired muscles, lactic acid build up, limited their performance.
-All of these affected directly by breathing.
+15% of the participants said weak muscles or poor fitness limited their performance, and 35% said tired muscles and lactic acid buildup limited their performance.
+All of these are affected directly by breathing.

 All elite athletes know the importance of heart rate recovery and overall recovery.
 Breathing recovery is also very important.
-So, if you’re over-breathing at rest and after you have finished activity, chances are you are over-breathing when active and you are not going to recover effectively, efficiently nor quickly.
+So, if you’re over-breathing at rest and after you have finished the activity, chances are you are over-breathing when active, and you are not going to recover effectively, efficiently, or quickly.

 Breathing efficiently means “You’re doing less work of breathing to get the same oxygenation,” says George Dallam, the lead author of a study into breathing and its effects on athletes and sports performance, and a professor in the School of Health Sciences and Human Movement at Colorado State University and former National Teams coach for the USA Triathlon team.

-Less is more, this is breathing properly for the body’s needs.
-The body wants to work efficiently, it’s built to work efficiently.
-It’s us that either helps it or hinders it, the body’s functioning.
-By understanding how’s it works and then taking the appropriate actions will determine your outcomes and whether or not you perform or reach your full potential.
+Less is more; this is breathing properly for the body’s needs.
+The body wants to work efficiently; it’s built to work efficiently.
+It’s us that either helps it or hinders the body’s functioning.
+Understanding how it works and then taking the appropriate actions will determine your outcomes and whether or not you perform or reach your full potential.

 High Altitude Training